 Challenge #2.
 Recruiters often struggle to streamline their hiring process.

-When there are multiple stakeholders – hiring managers, clients, recruiters – you need to set up a system that helps you collaborate smoothly, give visibility into each stage of the hiring pipeline, and clearly define the next steps.
+When there are multiple stakeholders – hiring managers, clients, recruiters – you need to set up a system that helps you collaborate smoothly, give visibility into each stage of the hiring pipeline, and clearly defines the next steps.

 Challenge #3.
 Lack of automation leads to poor candidate experience.